 I love Earl Grey tea, and it’s even better in a London Fog Tea Latte!
 It’s so easy to make, perfect on a cold rainy day.

 It’s thought that this recipe originated in Vancouver, which is where I first tried it.
+If not Vancouver, then somewhere in the Pacific Northwest!
 I think it really took off in popularity when Starbucks released their version of this tea latte.
 It’s kind of an updated way to enjoy Earl Grey tea.

 London Fog Tea Latte is brewed strong Earl Grey tea, mixed with hot steamed milk, with a shot of vanilla syrup.
 Some recipes have now added a hint of lavender, but I prefer the way I first enjoyed this.
 The milk to tea ratio is about 50:50, but I like to brew a stronger tea, and increase the milk in the latte.
 Strongly brewed tea in Russia is called zavarka, which is like a tea concentrate that is diluted with boiling water.
 It’s how Russians traditionally enjoy tea.
 This recipe is similar, except using hot steamed milk instead of water.